lugq1990/streaming_framework/README.md

 Core of this framework define source, sink, with related transformations for the data stream.

+User could just provide a config file that will define which platform to use with `spark` and `flink`, the framework will do the rest.

 ### Design

 Config file based, one is for each application, the other is for the framework setting, so for each appilication could set some configs related to each apps.